ordina-jworks/ordina-jworks.github.io/_posts/2024-01-16-yannick-horrix-opentofu.md

 On January 10, 2024, OpenTofu achieved a pivotal milestone by releasing its first production-stable version, OpenTofu 1.6.0, bringing new features and promising a seamless migration for current Terraform users.

 In this article we'll delve into a comparative analysis of OpenTofu and Terraform, exploring the impact of the license change, to help you make an informed decision when choosing the right tool for your infrastructure needs.
-# A Comparative Analysis: OpenTofu vs. Terraform
+# A Comparative Analysis: OpenTofu vs Terraform
 ## Features
 In terms of functionality, both tools are currently equivalent.
 The OpenTofu community has aimed to maintain feature parity with Terraform for the time being.